 DEMETER beamline is specialized research installation using variable polarization radiation, the source of which is the EPU undulator (elliptically polarizing undulator).

-The concept of the beamline DEMETER (Dual Microscopy and Electron Spectroscopy Beamline) assumes the coexistence of two measurement branches, in which the research end-stations will be the PEEM microscope (photoemission electron microscope) and STXM (scanning transmission X-ray microscope).
+The concept of the beamline DEMETER (Dual Microscopy and Electron Spectroscopy Beamline) assumes the coexistence of two measurement branches, in which the research end-stations is the PEEM microscope (photoemission electron microscope) and STXM (scanning transmission X-ray microscope).
 The PEEM branch will also contain an octupol station.

 The octupole research station will be dedicated to measurements of magnetic circular dichroism in the absorption of X-rays.

 The PEEM end-station with standard equipment will allow for the creation and modification of research systems and imaging of their surfaces in a wide range of temperatures and with high resolution.
 The main advantage of the method is the ability to select the energy of excitations and the possibility of tuning to the characteristic edge of the absorption.

 The parent institution for the PEEM end station is the Jerzy Haber Institute of Catalysis and Surface Chemistry of the Polish Academy of Sciences (ICSC PAS).
 Thanks to the collaboration of SOLARIS with the Jerzy Haber Institute of Catalysis and Surface Chemistry of the Polish Academy of Sciences and the AGH University of Science and Technology in Kraków (AGH-UST) on March 2, 2016, an appropriate agreement was signed (event information) under which the PEEM end station is made available to Users in the synchrotron facility.
 As part of the cooperation, the infrastructure for the end station is maintained and developed, and the support of the microscope operators during the measurements is provided.

 The STXM end-station will provide chemical analysis at the nanoscale through the combination of X-ray absorption spectrometry and microscopy.